This example builds a machine learning model to develop an electronic nose for detecting alcohols.

 4. Training strategy

-The fourth step is to set the training strategy, which is composed of:
+The fourth step is to establish the training strategy, which comprises:

 • Loss index.